topxeq/gox/README.md

 #### pv

-output the name, type, value of a variable, attention: the function parameter should be a string
+output the name, type, value of a variable, attention: the parameter passed to this function should be a string, and only the global varibles are allowed.

 ```
 s2 = "abcabcabc"